 They are coordinators, communicators, problem solvers and (at best) interculturally competent: international managers.
-More and more often, cross-border tasks of internationally operating companies are assigned to them in order to cope with the increasing management complexity.
+More and more frequently, cross-border tasks of internationally operating companies are assigned to them in order to cope with the increasing management complexity.

 Case study